 Ten to Onedesigns for and about people.

-Ten to One is a Brooklyn based architectural design studio that in 5 years has completed over 50 projects in a wide array of project types, scales and budgets, ranging from furniture to material and sustainable energy research, apartment renovations to new homes and additions, residences to schools, mixed-use developments to urban planning, from high end residential to urban revitalization projects.
+Ten to One is a Brooklyn based architectural design studio that in 5 years has completed over 50 projects in a wide array of project types, scales and budgets, ranging from furniture to material and sustainable energy research, apartment renovations to new homes and additions, residences to schools, mixed-use developments to urban design, from high end residential to urban revitalization projects.
+Each project informs the next.

 We also work in close collaboration and formal association with numerous other designers, professionals and contractors.
 We have a partner firm, Jones Cole Collaborative (JCCo), which we integrate with as needed, particularly on larger projects.
 We expand conventional design practice and custom tailor delivery methods for each project, providing services ranging from design and planning consultation to full service, zoning / code and proforma / budget analysis, construction management to design/build.